simpleuiux/yi-ningwang.com/content/blog/kindrednotes/index.md

 #### A MOBILE EXPERIENCE ENABLE USERS SPREAD KINDNESS AT THE FINGERTIPS

-Kindrednotes is a Vacouver based start-up that aims to connects people around the world through sending and receiving kind notes.
-Even there is already an official website, no functional app designed for users yet.
+Kindrednotes is a Vancouver based start-up that aims to connect people around the world through sending and receiving kind notes.
+Even though there is already an official website, no functional app is designed for users yet.
 In the project, the goal is to take a mobile-first approach to design an engaging experience for users.

 ---